wintrobz/wintrobz/README.md

   <img src="https://github.com/wintrobz/wintrobz/blob/a82766fc0a70ae79f45b08a299a26cf5c8821f78/wintrobZCard.png" width="100%" title="Intro Card" alt="Intro Card">
 </p>

-I am both a *pharmaceutical scientist* and *biostatistician* by training and currently work at Hartwick College and ROAKETIN, Inc. My research interests are primarily in machine learning and informatics in oncology, immunology, infectious disease, and rare disease.
+I am both a *pharmaceutical scientist* and *biostatistician* by training and currently work at ROAKETIN, Inc. My research interests are primarily in machine learning and informatics in oncology, immunology, infectious disease, and rare disease.
 Depending on my availability, I am always happy to help with public health and pharmaceutical development projects.

 Currently I am using GitHub primarily for working on developing <img src="http://img.shields.io/badge/-276DC3?style=flat&logo=R&logoColor=white" title="R" alt="R"> packages to facilitate the use of publicly available databases to accelerate analysis.
 In the future I hope to work on developing tools for pharmacokinetics and pharmacodynamics in <img src="http://img.shields.io/badge/-276DC3?style=flat&logo=R&logoColor=white" title="R" alt="R">.